 The cc driver command can link object files to produce an executable program.
-In some cases, you may want to use the 1d linker directly.
+In some cases, you may want to use the ld linker directly.
 Depending on the nature of the application, you must decide whether to compile and link separately or to compile and link with one compiler command.
 Factors to consider include:

-- Whether all source files are in the same language - Whether any files are in source form assembler) recognizes the .o suffix as the name of a file that contains object code suitable for linking and immediately invokes the linker.
+- · Whether all source files are in the same language - Whether any files are in source form